Josephgatonye/Assignment-3/README.md

 To understand and apply knowledge taught in bionformatics to solve examples of real world problems.

 ## Installation
-Rstudio Version 1.2.1335 and R version 3.6.3
+The codes work in RStudio Version 1.2.1335R which works with R version 3.6.3 (2020-02-29) runnning under Ubuntu 18.04.4 LTS operating system

 ## License
 A GENERAL PUBLIC LICENSE version 3, 29 June 2007, is added to make the repository an open source so that other people have the fredom to use and change

 ## Credits
-Joseph Kinyanjui
+Joseph Kinyanjui and Faith Kosgei